Paolof98/Stock_market_project/README.md

 * A negative relationship between the euro/dollar exchange rate and the stock market price (beta 3 < 0) can illustrate a substitution effect between euros and stock indices
 * A positive relationship between the price of gold and the price of stocks (beta 4 > 0) can signify that there is syncronised growth between gold and stock indices, which could be due to inflationary pressures, a negative relationship (beta 4 > 0) could demonstrate a substitution effect between stocks and gold, as gold could be considered a safe asset.
 If stock prices fall, then gold could be seen as a store of value

-The findings are summarised in the following table:
+The findings of the regression models are summarised in the following table.
+The numbers represent the coefficient esrtimates of the OLS models:

 ![](Regression%20models%20results.jpg)